mctrl-io/mctrl/pages/about.md

 &nbsp;

-My current project is my master thesis, titled "Model agnostic Feature Importance by Loss Measures", in which I work on new Feature Importance measures.
+My current project is my master thesis, titled "Model agnostic Feature Importance by Loss Measures", in which I work on Interpretable Machine Learning.

 &nbsp;